mogzol/BrawlBuilder/Other/readme.txt

 ------ Changelog --/
 ------------------/

+1.1.1:
+ - Possibly fix the 'wit exited with error code -1' error
+ - Add 'Finalizing...' status at end of build so it doesn't seem like build is frozen at 99%.

 1.1:
  - Improve error messages, most of them should now actually be somewhat helpful
  - Fix "Build Completed" sometimes appearing even if the build did not complete properly